noxbike/noxbike/README.md

-### Hi there 👋
-Hi i'm Mickael
+Hi i'm Mickael 👋

-I'm a problem solver, i'm passionate by programming and AI
+As a passionate autodidact, I acquired a solid expertise in the field of web development.
+My willingness to learn independently allowed me to master modern prog